Already completed the tutorial? Ready to build your own app or library, or just want to learn more? These resources will help you on your way.

 If you think you've encountered a bug (e.g., something works on UWP but not on another platform), check for an existing issue on GitHub and create one if none exists.
 We don't like bugs, but we do like bug reports!

-To chat with the Uno Platform team and the Uno community, visit our Gitter channel.
+To chat with the Uno Platform team and the Uno community, visit our Discord Channel #uno-platform.

-A knowledge of working with GitHub and Forks, Pull and Push requests is desireable.
+A knowledge of working with GitHub and Forks, Pull and Push requests is desirable.
 To learn more about Forks please see official GitHub documentation.
 GitHub - Forks.